open-ephys/ephys-course/source/EEA/exday2TA.rst

 .. container:: tabox

    3A: Shunt impedance = Shunt capacitance Csh +  shunt resistance Rsh.
 These are both routes to ground outside of the intended acquisition system.
 At the high frequencies (1kHz) we are interested in, the capacitive component will have low impedance, and will therefore have more effect than the resistive component, so Rsh is often ignored.
+Technically this is just the equivalent circuit of the electrode, so shunt impedance here would be the capacitance along the side of the electrode.

    Remember that any two conducting surfaces, with a non-conducting layer in between, is a capacitor.
 Shunt capacitance arises mainly from the capacitance across the thin insulation layer isolating an electrode and the surrounding electrolyte, as well as the cumulative capacitance along cables and connectors (Robinson, 1968).